Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

     $FeatureInstalls
 }
 ```
-### Updating Windows Firewall
+### Configuring Windows Firewall
-The next example shows how you can configure Windows firewall to (1) enable for all profiles, (2) block inbound traffic on the Public profile and (3) set up logging.
+The following function shows how you can configure Windows firewall to (1) enable for all profiles, (2) block inbound traffic on the Public profile and (3) set up logging.
 ```powershell
 Function Set-FirewallDefaults {
     [CmdletBinding()]